The Rescuers Down Under: Plot

-In the Australian Outback, a young boy named Cody rescues and befriends a rare golden eagle called Marahute, who shows him her nest and eggs and gives him one of her feathers.
-Later on, he falls into an animal trap set by Percival C. McLeach, a local poacher wanted by the Australian Rangers, who has killed Marahute's mate.
-Realizing Cody has Marahute's feather and must know her location, McLeach kidnaps the boy and throws his backpack to a float of crocodiles.
-The Rangers find it, and believe that Cody has been eaten.
+In the Outback, a young boy named Cody rescues and befriends Marahute, a rare golden eagle, who shows Cody her nest and eggs and gives him one of her feathers.
+Cody later falls into an animal trap set by Percival C. McLeach, a local poacher who killed Marahute's mate and is wanted by the Australian Rangers, while rescuing a mouse who was the bait in the trap.
+Realizing Cody has Marahute's feather and must know her location, McLeach kidnaps the boy and throws his backpack to a float of crocodiles to fake his death to the Rangers.

-The mouse who was the bait in the trap hurries to an outpost, from which a telegram is sent to the Rescue Aid Society headquarters in the United Nations, New York City.
-Bernard and Miss Bianca, the RAS' elite field agents, are assigned to the mission, interrupting Bernard's attempts to propose marriage to Bianca.
-They go to find Orville the albatross, who aided them before, and meet his brother Wilbur, who flies them to Australia.
-There, they meet Jake, a hopping mouse who is the RAS' local regional operative.
+The rescued mouse hurries to an RAS outpost shortly after Cody's capture to inform the operator of the kidnapping, from which a telegram is sent to the Rescue Aid Society headquarters in New York City.
+Bernard and Miss Bianca, the RAS's elite field agents, are assigned, interrupting Bernard's attempts to propose marriage to Bianca.
+They go to find Orville the albatross, who aided them before, but discover he is no longer in service and his brother Wilbur has taken over for him.
+Despite the harsh winter conditions, he agrees to fly them to Australia when he learns of Cody's abduction.
+There, they meet Jake, a hopping mouse who is the RAS's local regional operative.
 Jake becomes infatuated with Bianca and flirts with her, much to Bernard's dismay.
-He serves as their "tour guide" and protector in search of the boy.
+He serves as their "tour guide" and protector in search of Cody.
 Wilbur accidentally bends his spinal column out of shape trying to help them, so Jake sends him to the hospital (an old ambulance).
-Wilbur refuses to undergo surgery, but his back is straightened as he fights to escape the medical mice.
-He flies off in search of his friends.
+Wilbur refuses to undergo surgery (due to the doctor planning to use dangerous tools), but his back is straightened as he fights to escape the medical mice.
+He flies away in search of his friends.